 With all its convenience, MCF has some disadvantages as well.
 And every seller must take them into account before deciding to use the service.

 The fees of multi-channel fulfillment are not only bigger than FBA fees but they also cover a smaller amount of services.
 Returns are not included in MCF.
 As a seller, you need to process returns manually in your account.

 Another con is branding issues.
 Amazon does not offer any brand-neutral packaging.
 So, unless your products can be shipped without any packaging at all, they will be shipped in boxes with Amazon’s logo on it.
 And it can cause a lot of confusion to the customers who ordered an item in your online store but received a package from Amazon instead.
 Plus, this policy really limits the number of marketplaces that you can work with using multi-channel fulfillment. eBay, Walmart, and Jet discourage their sellers from using MCF because of the Amazon-branded packaging as well.

 Additionally, by using MCF to fulfill orders from other marketplaces, you might limit your shipping options.
 For instance, you will not be able to integrate Walmart’s 2-day fast shipping for your products when using multi-channel fulfillment by Amazon.

 Although MCF fees are quite clear, they can add up to quite a number when you consider Amazon’s long-term storage fees.
 In February 2019, these fees were lowered and now they only apply to items that are stored in Amazon’s facilities for more than 365 days.
-Still, for some merchants who sell slow-moving items, multi-channel fulfillment might not be a good idea.
+Still, for some merchants who sell low-in-demand items, multi-channel fulfillment might not be a good idea.

 Another limitation that can apply to some sellers is restrictions on some product categories that Amazon deems hazardous, for example, lithium batteries or aerosols.
-There are some additional steps that sellers need to take to start selling these kinds of products through MCF and storage fees are higher for them.
+There are some additional steps that sellers need to undertake to start selling these kinds of products through MCF and storage fees are higher for them.